vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 ## Enabling Autocomplete <a id="autocomplete"></a>

-vSphere Integrated Containers 1.4.3 and later provides an autocomplete feature for `vic-machine` commands and options.
+vSphere Integrated Containers provides an autocomplete feature for `vic-machine` commands and options.
 The autocomplete feature is available for the `bash` and `zsh` shells, for all of the Windows, Linux, and MacOS versions of `vic-machine`.

 To enable autocomplete, download the vSphere Integrated Containers bundle and unpack it on your working machine.